Lydia Agnes Rudge

 Lt.-Cdr.
 Roger John Lubbock was born on 27 February 1922.1 He was the son of Major Sir Alan Lubbock and Helen Mary Bonham-Carter.1 He married Moyra Fraser, daughter of John Newton Mappin Fraser, on 25 January 1955.1 He died on 29 December 1999 at age 77.2

-Lt.-Cdr.
-Roger John Lubbock was educated at Eton College, Eton, Berkshire, England.1 He gained the rank of Lieutenant-Commander in the service of the Royal Naval Reserve.1 He fought in the Second World War between 1939 and 1945.1 He was educated at King's College, Cambridge University, Cambridge, Cambridgeshire, England.1 He was decorated with the award of Distinguished Service Cross (D.S.C.).1 He graduated from King's College, Cambridge University, Cambridge, Cambridgeshire, England, in 1948 with a Bachelor of Arts (B.A.).1 He graduated from King's College, Cambridge University, Cambridge, Cambridgeshire, England, in 1952 with a Master of Arts (M.A.).1 He lived in 1999 at Weatherall Lodge, Well Road, London, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Lieutenant-Commander in the Royal Naval Reserve.1 He fought in the Second World War between 1939 and 1945.1 He was educated at King's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He was awarded the Distinguished Service Cross (D.S.C.)1 He graduated from King's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1948 with a Bachelor of Arts (B.A.)1 He graduated from King's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1952 with a Master of Arts (M.A.)1 He lived in 1999 at Weatherall Lodge, Well Road, London, EnglandG.1

 Children of Lt.-Cdr.
 Roger John Lubbock and Moyra Fraser